firebolt-db/godocs/docs/sql_reference/functions-reference/array/array-to-string.md

 # ARRAY\_TO\_STRING

-Converts each array element to its text representation, and concatenates those using an optional delimiter.
-If no delimiter is provided, an empty string is used instead. `NULL` array elements are omitted.
+Converts the elements of an array to text and joins them into a single string, separated by an optional delimiter.
+If no delimiter is provided, the elements are concatenated without spaces. `NULL` elements are skipped during concatenation, and do not appear in the result.

 **Alias:** `ARRAY_JOIN`